 Once upon a time there lived a beautiful princess in a far, faraway land.
 Well, maybe she wasn’t beautiful.
 And maybe she wasn’t a princess.
 But she did live far, far from here in the land of Wrunwicks.

-Lisette – so named after her mother and grandmother – was the only daughter of the town’s blacksmith.
+Lisette – so named after her grandmother – was the only daughter of the town’s blacksmith.
 Just about everyone in Stonebridge liked Samuel’s easy smile and quiet nature.
 His skill as a blacksmith earned him much respect, including their lord’s.
 A fact which improved Samuel’s good fortune considerably.

 Lisette and her parents were grateful for the good fortune bestowed upon them.
 Unlike some of the people in the stories she read.
 Lisette had recently started reading the Millenia.
 The first book in a series about a land where people hid behind masks and preferred to communicate non-verbally through things called cell phones – tiny devices which everyone carried to send short messages to each other.